maidsafe/rfcs/proposed/0000-safecoin-implementation.md

 Total primary chunks count     == TP
 Total sacrificial chunks count == TS

 These values are amortised across the network and across groups close to each other.
+The farming rate is therefore defined as a simple algorithm:

+`FR = (TP / (TP -TS))`

+This will allow the network to increase farming when sacrifical data is decreasing and will satisfy a balancing algorithm which can be measured during network tests.

+It should be noted that as the network grows farming rate decreases, as it should.
+This will push the design of the archive nodes to ensure the number of chunks active in the network is not excessive.
+Archive nodes will be a further RFC and should allow farming rates to have a natural minimum.

 ##Establishing StoreCost

 This is an upgrade to RFC [0005](https://github.com/dirvine/rfcs/blob/safecoin_implementation/agreed/0005-balance_network_resources.md) the initial StoreCost